gavinyork/zephyr3d/apps/doc/web/en/water.md

 water.material.cheapRefractionDepth = 1;
 ```

-`cheapRefractionDepth` (meters) is only used by `offset`; it is the depth the cheap mode *assumes* the water is, which sets how strong the distortion looks.
-It is deliberately a constant rather than the measured distance to the bottom: scaling the offset by that distance would paint a second copy of anything breaking the surface.
+`cheapRefractionDepth` (meters) is used only by `offset`.
+It is the depth the cheap mode assumes the water is, which sets how strong the distortion looks.
+It is deliberately a constant rather than the real depth - scaling by the real distance paints a second copy of anything breaking the surface.

 ## Caustics